-In order to expand and upgrade their building stock, the Company has attracted investments from large international fund.
+In order to expand and upgrade its building stock, the Company has attracted investments from a large international fund.

-As part of due diligence, we have provided the fund with review of building services and retail equipment in existing stores and review of the proposed typical design of the new stores.
+As part of due diligence, we have provided the fund with a review of building services and retail equipment in existing stores and a review of the proposed typical design of the new stores.

 We have calculated the required investments in energy and resource efficiency for Monetka, describing all possible technical solutions and applications with NPV/IRR and payback period analysis.

 Lenta is one of the leading hypermarket chains in Russia operating 46 trade stores throughout the country, with fifteen in St. Petersburg.
-As part of the expansion and modernization on the chain, Lenta has received fund from the European bank.
-CDI has acted as a consultant for the Bank, identified energy efficiency opportunities in existing hypermarkets and review the design for the proposed typical hypermarkets.
+As part of the expansion and modernization of the chain, Lenta has received funds from a European bank.
+CDI has acted as a consultant for the Bank, identified energy efficiency opportunities in existing hypermarkets and reviewed the design for the proposed typical hypermarkets.